cits5501/cits5501.github.io/assets/project/project-spec.md

-Your current project involves extending the **`\domo`{=latex}** software system. \domo is designed to streamline the control and integration of various smart devices and appliances within a home.
+Your current project involves extending the **`\domo`{=latex}** software system. \domo is designed to streamline the control and integration of various smart devices and appliances within a home or business premises.
 At the heart of this system is a specialized command and query language (Domolect), that allows users to interact seamlessly with their devices.

 ## Domolect language { #domolect-17 }